 The program focuses on the needs of mothers who find that these hurtful experiences are making parenting difficult.
 The 10-week program helps mothers learn ways to manage stress and other challenging feelings, foster healthy self-esteem and respond to their children in a sensitive, supportive and effective manner.

 MIM was developed by Child Development Institute (CDI), an accredited children’s mental health agency offering early intervention, family violence and early learning programs.
-In addition to MIM, CDI’s Family Violence Services offer a variety of other programs for mothers and children healing from family violence.
+In addition to MIM, CDI’s Gender-Based Violence Services offer a variety of other programs for mothers and children healing from family violence.

 Consider attending MIM if: